SamX23/search-engine/README.md

-# Google Search Engine Clone
+# Search Engine Using Google API

-Hi, I created this website inspired by Clever Programmers Live Youtube.
+Hi, I'm inspired by Clever Programmers Live Youtube.
 What I use here is :

 - Node JS for NPM